PubMatic/OpenWrap/README.md

 8. Rubicon Project
 9. Yieldbot

-We have a python build script which helps you build the wrapper tag with only the adapters you need and give you a minimize tag which you can directly use.
+We have a python build script which helps you build the wrapper tag with only the adapters you need and gives you a minimize tag which you can directly use.

 From the repository you have checked out, run combine.py.
-Once this file is executed, you will get owt.combine.js and owt.combine.min.js generated in directory named 'dist'.
+Once this file is executed, you will get owt.combine.js and owt.combine.min.js generated in a directory named 'dist.'
-Combine.py contains adapterFiles array which holds all the adapters to be included in generated open wrapper js file.
+Combine.py contains adapterFiles array, which holds all the adapters to be included in generated open wrapper js file.
 You may want to add or remove partner adapters to keep only your required partners in your tag.

 ## Deploy